djeada/Frontend-Notes/notes/02_css.md

 |     ##########
 ˅
 ```

-The cross axis runs perpendicular to the main axis.
-If your `flex-direction` (main axis) is set to `row` or `row-reverse`, the cross axis runs down the columns.
+The cross axis, in this setup, runs horizontally.

 ### Example